-Mode Provision Consideration and Benef Taxi, Park-and-ride, Kiss-and-ride and Accessible Kiss- and-ride Retain all provisions with no additional design provisions to be considered.
-Proposed 'no-parking zone' along the eastern kerb of Pitt Street, North of the intersection with Park Street as a part of the over station development components for Pitt Street North.
-Taxi, kiss-and-ride and park those unable to access the s transit modes despite dema The existing taxi provisions Street; Pitt Street, south of B Street.
-The existing no-parking zon operations located nearby in Street, between Park and B. The locality aligns with the r pedestrians and cyclists, print Loading and servicing • Delivery, service and maintenance access.
-The delivery, service and ma development.
-It is located a The back of bouse area is al

-• The back of house area is also clustered on both ends of the station to minimise conflict with passenger movements.
+Mode Provision Consideration and Benefit Taxi, Park-and-ride, Kiss-and-ride and Accessible Kiss- and-ride Retain all provisions with no additional design provisions to be considered.
+Proposed 'no-parking zone' along the eastern kerb of Pitt Street, North of the intersection with Park Street as a part of the over station development components for Gadigal North.
+Taxi, kiss-and-ride and park-and-ride provisions are required to provide for those unable to access the station through other public transport and active transit modes despite demand to be minimal.
+The existing taxi provisions are located nearby on Pitt Street, south of Park Street; Pitt Street, south of Bathurst Street; and Bathurst Street, west of George Street.
+The existing no-parking zones nearby support the existing kiss-and-ride operations located nearby in Pitt Street, south of Bathurst Street; Castlereagh Street, between Park and Bathurst streets; and Pitt Street, north of Park Street.
+The locality aligns with the modal hierarchy, minimising conflict with pedestrians and cyclists, prioritising active and efficient transit modes.
+Loading and servicing Delivery, service and maintenance access.
+The delivery, service and maintenance access is provided within the over station development.
+It is located away from the station entrances and bus stops.
+The back of house area is also clustered on both ends of the station to minimise conflict with passenger movements.